Looking for motorcycle boots can be a real struggle.

 TCX Lady Blend Waterproof Boots – Vintage Brown

-These vintage brown TCX boots are a breath of fresh air in a market consumed by boring black boots and win the most stylish boot award in my book, although they do also come in black.
+These vintage brown TCX boots are a breath of fresh air in a market consumed by boring black boots and win the most stylish boot award in my book, although they also come in black.

 Comfort wins out among reviewers, with many saying they often wear the boots as regular boots when out and about, and the waterproof liner is a great touch also noted as effective.

-My one gripe when I actually tried a pair of these on was they are not very easy to get into.
+My one gripe when I tried a pair of these on was they are not very easy to get into.
 An ankle zip would be the perfect solution to make this process easier.

 - Ankle and Toe protection